How to build a mirror frame with store bought crown molding

 molding

-that I like.
-I brought it to the shop and started cutting 45 degree miters on my miter saw. make sure it is at a perfect 45 degree angle using a stop block of some kind it is very important if your parts are not exactly the same length yourframe
+that I liked.
+I brought it back to the shop and started cutting 45 degree miters on my miter saw.
+It is important to double check the positive stop on your miter saw.
+I recommend making some test cuts to make Making sure it is at a perfect 45 degree angle using a stop block of some type is very important if your pieces are not exactly the same length yourframe

 frame